BigDogEnergy/BigDogEnergy/readme.md

 & all of these things were completed while working in a remote setting.

-If your team needs someone who is ready to learn, and eager to succeed...
+If your team needs someone who is ready to learn, and eager to succeed:
 - 📫 Find me on: [LinkedIn](https://www.linkedin.com/in/chris-gomez-714508158/).
 - ⚡ Fun fact: I like to ride my Onewheel on the beach during low tides.